aehng/Lecture-Notes/Module4/Read_Code_Like_a_Pro.md

         *   "what is the purpose of variable 'X'?"

-## What is the best order to read source code?
+## What Is The Best Order To Read Source Code?

 Source code is not linear like a book that has a first page and a last page.
 Its organization is like a hypertext document that, from its a beginning, can go off in any direction and turn back onto itself, and have many different endings.